• +372 880 1308 – Estonia

 The different types of software testing

 Last week we published the first in a series of articles designed to answer broad questions in software testing.
 That piece offered the eTestware definition for the process itself.
-Today we focus upon the different types of testing used.
+Today we focus upon the different types of software testing used.

 Functional v Non-Functional